 A humble city borough, Bad Cannstatt is known as the oldest district of Stuttgart.
 You can walk around the Altstadt and enjoy half-timber houses, cobblestone streets and cafes, visit the Mineralbad (natural mineral spa), or do as I did and grab a pastry and a coffee to enjoy on the bank of the Neckar river.
-To see these famous sites with an expert, book a tour with a local guide here.
+To see these famous sites with an expert, book this culinary tour with a local guide here.

 Day Trips from Stuttgart